You have access to important clues about your health right at the tips of your fingers.

-Vertical ridges are common as you get older and most people eventually get them.
+Vertical lines on nails — or ridges — are common as you get older.
+Most people eventually get them.

 “They’re kind of like wrinkles in the nail,” Rich said.
 She discourages patients from buffing or filing the ridges smooth because that thins the nail.

 Deep horizontal ridges or depressions, known as Beau’s lines, are more alarming.
 They indicate something caused the nail to stop growing temporarily.
 Triggers can include high fever, chemotherapy, a serious illness, major surgery, blood transfusion, a car accident or any major stress to your system, Rich noted.
-You can have a series of parallel Beau’s lines if you experienced multiple episodes of stress.
+You can have a series of parallel Beau’s lines that create the effect of rippled nails — or bumpy nails — if you experienced multiple episodes of stress.